networknt/light-doc/content/en/service/oauth/service/client.md

 #### /oauth2/client/{clientId}/service@delete

 This endpoint deletes all services and endpoints for a particular client.
-It is very dangerous API and must be careful in using it.
+It is a very dangerous API and you must be careful in using it.
 It is supposed to be used only when a client is retired.

-After the links are removed, the client's scope will be recalculated and normally means there is no scope for this client anymore.
+After the links are removed, the client’s scope will be recalculated which normally means there is no scope for this client.

 The response body will contains the old scope and new scope for the client.
 Here is an example.